qemus/virtiso-whql/readme.md

 </div></h1>

-VirtISO is an image of the WHQL signed VirtIO drivers for Windows guests.
+VirtISO is an image of the WHQL certified Redhat VirtIO drivers for Windows guests.

 It minimizes the official ISO from 700 MB to just 45 MB in size.